AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 *Examples: Smart-seq2*
 Cells are physically separated generally into individual wells in a plate and often also sorted by other means (eg. Fluorescence Activated Cell Sorting).
-Each cell is then sequenced individual and has it's own fastq file.
-Will have two fastq files if this is paired end sequencing.
+Each cell is then sequenced individual and has it's own fastq file (this will be two fastq files if this is paired-end sequencing.)
 The data pre-processing steps for these types of scRNA-seq data is/can be more similar to bulk rna-seq methods.